atoomnetmarc/Yet-another-shitty-carbon-filter/README.md

 # Electronics

 Use your skills to connect the 5015 blower fan to whatever fitting power source.
-I used a 24V 5015 blower fan connected to my 3d-printer motherboard.
+On the Voron Trident I used a 24V 5015 blower fan connected to the 3d-printer motherboard.
 I added an inline connector for easy disassembly.
 I then configured it in klipper as a `controller_fan` like this:

 ```ini
 [controller_fan carbon_filter]